 Am I required to obtain a surety bond?

-or call the NSC customer service line at 1-(866) 238-9652 to obtain information on the supplier types that are exempt from getting a surety bond.
+or call the PALMETTO DME (for West) customer service line at 1-(866) 238-9652 to obtain information on the supplier types that are exempt from getting a surety bond.

 Am I required to fill out the entire section if I am just changing one field?

 If you are reporting a change to existing information, check "Change", provide the effective date of the change, complete the appropriate fields in the section that requires a change and sign and date the certification statement.